StockSharp/AlgoTrading/Designer/Gallery/Schemas/ATR_Expansion/README.md

 - **Long entry**: Volatility is expanding, the candle closes above the simple moving average and the position is flat.
 The order buys the shared volume at market.
 - **Short entry**: Volatility is expanding, the candle closes below the simple moving average and the position is flat.
 The order sells the shared volume at market.
 - **Exit**: Volatility contracts, that is ATR multiplied by the ratio falls below the previous ATR.
-Whichever side is open is closed at market by the matching close-position block; there is no stop loss and no take profit, exactly as in the original strategy.
+Whichever side is open is closed at market by the matching close-position block; there is no stop loss and no take profit.

 ## Parameters